olivares-j/Kalkayotl/README.md

 If an error appears follow the instructions of [PyMC3](https://docs.pymc.io/)

-If asked for also install mkl-service by typing within the Kalkayotl environement:
+If asked for also install mkl-service by typing within the Kalkayotl environment:
 `conda install mkl-service`

-Note: if you want to run the nootebook you also need to install `jupyterlab`:
+Note: if you want to run the nootebook you also need to install `jupyterlab` in the same environment:
 ```
 conda install -c conda-forge jupyterlab
 ```